Free radicals are very reactive molecules that reproduce a response to the environmental toxins and cellular actions in your body.

 Purple Defense is rigorously tested for quality, potency, and purity.

 Purple Defense grape seed does not require refrigeration.
-When stored properly, you'll find it will last up to one year.
+When stored properly, you'll find it will last up to two years.

 No known drug interactions (however, those allergic to grapes should not take it).